Frequently asked questions for Microchip

 compared to the Z-8's 144).
 There are up to 31 direct registers,

-R8 control I/O ports.
-R0 is mapped to the register R4 (FSR) points
+and R5 to R8 control I/O ports.
+R0 is mapped to the register R4

-to (similar to the ISAR in the F8, it's the only way to access
+(FSR) points to (similar to the ISAR in the F8, it's the only way

 The PIC16x is very simple and RISC-like (but less so than the RCA 1802 or the more recent 8-bit Atmel AVR microcontroller which is a canonical simple load-store design - 16-bit instructions, 2-stage pipeline, thirty-two 8-bit data registers (six usable as three 16-bit X, Y, and Z address registers), load/store architecture (plus data/subroutine stack)).
 It has only 33 fixed length 12-bit instructions, including several with a skip-on-condition flag to skip the next instruction (for loops and conditional branches), producing tight code important in embedded applications.
 It's marginally pipelined (2 stages - fetch and execute) - combined with single cycle execution (except for branches - 2 cycles), performance is very good for its processor catagory.